gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Statically declare the binary type.
 - Statically declare the rules to create binaries given a library.
 - Statically declare the rules to create tasks given a binary.
+- Use annotations in place of method signature patterns?
 - Validation of binary names

 ### Story: Custom binary is built from Java sources